Pre-Arrival Guide for New International Students

 - Activities will include obtaining a Penn State ID, document check-in, getting to know the campus and other new students.
 Discussions will include many topics such as transition to life in the United States and studying in an American university.

 - We will provide transportation to orientation and to apartments or hotels in the afternoon.
-Specific pick-up and drop-off locations will be announced prior to ISO.
+Specific pick-up and drop-off locations will be announced prior to orientation.

 - We will assist you in opening a bank account, buying phones and/or phone service and buying bus tickets.